-There are 6 courses or modules related to the Quantitative Finance major that an SMU student (matriculated from AY15/16 onwards) must complete before successfully graduating with a Bachelor of Business Management, majoring in Quantitative Finance, 3 of which are compulsory.
+There are 6 courses or modules related to the Quantitative Finance major that an SMU student must complete before successfully graduating with a Bachelor of Business Management, majoring in Quantitative Finance, 3 of which are compulsory.
 Students will also need to satisfy all the other related University degree requirements.
 Whether taken as a first major for the BBM requiring the standard total of 36 course units or as a second major in all SMU degree programs, the Quantitative Finance Major's courses are as follows:

-The 3 core courses are:
+The 3 core courses (compulsory) are:

 » QF 101: Quantitative Finance